Borderline Personality Disorder in Men

-Stress and anxiety can quickly surmount, and when combining those elements with a tough childhood, tragic events, depression, anger, or other challenges, finding a healthy way to cope is no easy task.
-This is certainly the case for men struggling with Borderline Personality Disorder (BPD), and those reeling from its effects may not know where to turn for a solution.
+Stress and anxiety can quickly surmount.
+When combining those elements with a tough childhood, tragic events, depression, anger, or other challenges, finding a healthy way to cope is no easy task.
+This is certainly the case for men struggling with Borderline Personality Disorder (BPD).
+Further, those reeling from its effects may not know where to turn for a solution.

 Whether you know someone dealing with the condition or you suspect that someone is at risk, here’s what you need to know about Borderline Personality Disorder in Men and how to alleviate it:

 What is Borderline Personality Disorder in Men?

 According to the National Institute of Mental Health (NIMH), Borderline Personality Disorder is “a mental illness marked by an ongoing pattern of varying moods, self-image, and behaviour.”

 As a result, someone suffering from BPD carries out impulses that can be destructive to themselves and others they care about.
 This issue typically stems from how the individual views their position in the world.
 Further, this is coupled with their own idea of how others should fulfill roles in their life, and when focusing on men, BPD can manifest itself in several ways that are different than a commonplace diagnosis of the disorder.